annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 ## Supported prediction features

 :::note
-Only one type of feature per prediction is supported.
+Only one type of geometry, e.g. cuboid in 3D, per prediction is supported
 :::

-The current API for uploading predictions supports the following features:
+The current API for uploading predictions supports the following geometries:

 | Name         | OpenLABEL field | Description        |
 |--------------|-----------------|--------------------|